-9.1 Does the ACE LR impose an obligation on listed corporations to make an announcement on internal management targets, prospects, revenue and profit estimate, forecast and projection?
+9.1 Does the ACE LR impose an obligation on listed corporations to make an announcement on financial estimate, forecast or projection?

-The ACE LR does not impose an obligation on listed corporations to announce its internal management targets, prospects, revenue and profit estimate, forecast and projection.
+The ACE LR does not impose an obligation on listed corporations to announce its financial estimate, forecast or projection.